Casscading99/Casscading99/README.md

 - 👋 Hi, I’m @Casscading99
-- 👀 I’m interested in data science and ml
+- 👀 I’m interested in data science and ML
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...